 - A Registration Fee is due upon enrollment.
-This fee is non-refundable and non-transferable. - For Youth Development programs starting less than 1 week out, 1 week's fee is due for each child.
-This fee is non-refundable and non-transferable. - In addition, for Camp sessions starting more than 1 week out, a \$10 deposit is due for each session upon enrollment.
+This fee is non-refundable and non-transferable. - For Youth Development programs starting less than one week out, one week's fee is due for each child.
 This fee is non-refundable and non-transferable. - The fixed weekly payment is due each Monday thereafter prior to the week services are rendered, whether an enrolled child is in attendance or not.
 Drafts are continuous and will occur every Monday.

-Before-and After-School Youth Development program payments are based on a 180-day school calendar and divided equally into weekly payments.
+Early Childhood Youth Development program payments are divided equally into weekly payments for the years' service provided.
 Few of the operating costs of the facility are eliminated when a child is absent; we are prepared for each child, each day, whether the child attends or not.
-Because of the aforementioned, there will not be any refunds, pro-rated fees, vacations nor free weeks for days absent, including Winter and Spring Break.
+Because of the aforementioned, there will not be any refunds, pro-rated fees, vacations, nor free weeks for days absent, including Winter and Spring Break.

-Additional fees may be assessed for late pick-up of participants, returned drafts and when schools are closed for inclement weather or emergency reasons.
+Additional fees may be assessed for late pick-up of participants and returned drafts.

 - Late Payment: If payment is not made by Friday prior to the start of the next week, you may risk losing your child's space in the program. - Late Pick-up fee: A late fee of \$1 per minute, per child, will be charged for any child not picked-up by the scheduled end of day.
 The balance will be drafted at the YMCA's earliest convenience. - Returned Draft fees: Should your bank or credit card issuer for any reason not honor your draft, a return payment fee of \$30 or less will be assessed on your account in addition to the program payment due.
 This is also in addition to any service fee your bank may charge.
-Your account will be automatically redebited on the next day for payment of a draft not honored. - Unexpected Full Day fee: If schools close unexpectedly for weather or other emergencies, the YMCA will hold a full day of care at the branch, if possible.
-If you choose to bring your child to the YMCA branch for care, the additional fee of \$15 per day will be drafted from your account that is on file, in addition to the normal rate.
+Your account will be automatically re-debited on the next day for payment of a draft not honored.

-The aforementioned automatic draft and additional fee structure will remain in effect until all payments have been made for the duration of the program or for the time the child is enrolled.
+The aforementioned automatic draft and additional fee structure will remain in effect until all payments have been made for the duration of the program, or for the time the child is enrolled.

-- Services will be terminated if outstanding balances (including additional fees assessed for returned drafts, late pick up, etc.) remain unresolved after the Friday following the payment due date. - To terminate or change your draft, 14 days written notice must be provided via email to ygradmin@ymcarichmond.org - If the participant becomes a YMCA OF GREATER RICHMOND member (as compared to a Y Program Participant only), the guardian(s) must notify the Y Engagement and Solutions Center (YES Center) to have the Youth Development program rate and draft adjusted accordingly within 2 weeks.
+- Services will be terminated if outstanding balances (including additional fees assessed for returned drafts, late pick up, etc.) remain unresolved after the Friday following the payment due date. - To terminate or change your draft, 14 days written notice must be provided via email to vgradmin@ymcarichmond.org.

-Questions regarding your draft should be addressed with the YES CENTER as soon as possible at 804.649.9622 or at ygradmin@ymcarichmond.org.
+Questions regarding your draft should be addressed with the YES Center as soon as possible at 804.649.9622 or at ygradmin@ymcarichmond.org.
 Any error must be identified no later than 60 days from the posted bank or credit card statement date.
-The Y is not responsible for errors occurring later than 90 days from the date of the initial error.
+The YMCA is not responsible for errors occurring later than 90 days from the date of the initial error.

-If you choose to pay via a personal checking account, please note that the YMCA OF GREATER RICHMOND converts check payments to a one-time electronic funds transfer.
+If you choose to pay via a personal checking account, please note that the YMCA of Greater Richmond converts check payments to a one-time electronic funds transfer.
 Electronic check conversion is a process by which your check is used as a source of information for the check number, your account number and the routing number identifying your financial institution.
 The information is then used to make a one-time electronic payment from your account; funds may be withdrawn from your account as soon as the day after we receive your check.
 The check itself is not a method of payment.
 If you don't want your check to be used for electronic check conversion, you will need to provide another form of payment (e.g., debit or credit card).